Wigwam6/Udacity/README.md

 **Customer data:** Only includes customers who have accelerometer data and have agreed to share their data for research.
-**Machine learning curated:** Aggregated table that has each of the Step Trainer Readings, and the associated accelerometer reading data for the same timestamp, but only for customers who have agreed to share their data
+**Machine learning curated:** Aggregated table that has each of the Step Trainer Readings, and the associated accelerometer reading data for the same timestamp, but only for customers who have agreed to share their data.

 _**Glue jobs to create curated data:**_